McLeodMoores/starling/examples/examples-simulated/README.md

 ![FX Optiopn View](https://github.com/McLeodMoores/starling/blob/mcleodmoores/examples/examples-simulated/docs/images/fx-option-view.png)

 This view shows analytics for a portfolio of vanilla European FX options priced using the Black model.
 The curve configurations are the same as those used to price [FX forwards](#fx-forwards-example).
-The volatility surfaces for each currency pair are quoted as ATM, 15 risk-reversal and butterfly, and 25 risk reversal and butterfly.
+The volatility surfaces for each currency pair are quoted as ATM, 15 risk reversal and butterfly, and 25 risk reversal and butterfly.
 These data are converted to an interpolated delta matrix before pricing.

 #### Present Value
 The present value of the trade as calculated by the Black model.